Anime Review: Fate/Stay Night: Unlimited Blade Works (2014)

 English (Reviewed) (Netflix and FunimationNow)

 The Animation: Ulimited Budget Works!

-The animation is incredible, and i don't just say that, I've seen a lot of anime that had terrfic animation, but this is some of the best I've seen for a TV anime, Every frame of this series looks lovely, and it's a visual marvel and I love it.
+The animation is incredible, and I don't just say that I've seen a lot of anime that had terrific animation, but this is some of the best I've seen for a TV anime, Every frame of this series looks lovely, and it's a visual marvel and I love it.

-Also the chracter designs look great and the animation for the fight scenes.
-They are some of my favorites in all of media, whether on TV , anime or movies.
-The aniation for the fights alone is worth taking the time to watch this anime, and it's one of those animes that will stand out to me because of it's specttacular visuals, and it's one of the best animated series in 2014-2015.
+Also, the character designs look great and the animation for the fight scenes.
+They are some of my favorites in all of media, whether on TV, anime or movies.
+The animation for the fights alone is worth taking the time to watch this anime, and it's one of those animes that will stand out to me because of its spectacular visuals, and it's one of the best animated series in 2014-2015.

 Whatever budget Ufotable had, they definitely know how to make good use of it, the quality never drops throughout the anime and sometimes you can tell when animes cut corners on the animation budget, and none of that happens here, it looks stunning from episode 0 of season 1 to episode 25 of season 2.